precision-software/TempFiles/README.md

 ## Stream Oriented I/O
 - A "ByteStream" reads and writes bytes, ignoring the underlying structure of blocks.
-- Stream files can only be written to at the end of the file.
-- Stream files do not seek and data cannot be rewritten.
+- A byte stream is equivalent to a block file with block size of 1 byte.
+- "Blockify" converts a byte stream to fixed size blocks.

 ## Filters
  - Filters convert a block of data from one form to another.
  - Need to know if size change is fixed or variable.

-For now, filter records must have fixed size.
-For example, encrypting a fixed-size block of data must generate a known, fixed-size frame.
-The sizes need not match, but they must be predictable.

 ## Stages
+***NOT YET***.
 While filters transform data, they generally do not change the structure of the files containing the data.
 In particular, they do not even know if the data stream is being read or written.
 Those decisions are made by the "stages" in the I/O pipeline.